CogComp/qaeval-experiments/Readme.md

 See [here](experiments/question-answering/tac2008/Readme.md) to reproduce the results about the QA performance/metric correlations on the labeled TAC 2008 data (Tables 2 and 3).
 See [here](experiments/question-answering/fabbri2020/Readme.md) to reproduce the results about the QA performance/metric correlations on the labeled Fabbri (2020) data (Tables 2 and 3).

+## Number of References Learning Curve Results
+See [here](experiments/num-references/Readme.md) to reproduce the learning curve in the appendix that measures the impact of additional reference summaries (Figure 6).

 ## TODO
 1. add a link to download the generation model